 We now construct inductively an explicit representation of the Euclidean Clifford algebra using hermitian unitary matrices.
-In space of an even dimension $D$ the minimal rank of that matrices is $2^{D/2}$.
+In a space of even dimension $D$, the minimal rank of these matrices is $2^{D/2}$.
 In $D=2$ dimensions we define

-where $\sigma_j$, $j=1,2,3$ are the Pauli matrices and $\gamma_3^{(D=2)} \equiv \gamma_S^{(D=2)}$ is the additional Dirac matrix which in $D=4$ is known as the ``fifth'' matrix $\gamma_5$.
+where $\sigma_j$, $j=1,2,3$ are the Pauli matrices and $\gamma_2^{(D=2)} \equiv \gamma_S^{(D=2)}$ is the additional Dirac matrix which in $D=4$ is known as the ``fifth'' matrix $\gamma_5$.
 In even $D$ dimensions we define the gamma matrices recursively by

 where $\mathbb{1}_{D}$ is the unity matrix of rank $D$.